m-stpz/angular/notes.md

 - Angular:
   - Zone.js triggers change detection
   - Signals (modern Angular) improve reactivity and granularity
+    - The future of data binding, so use it as a best practie
   - Rarely needs manual optimization

 ```js